menu icon

 Joss Dyckson

-While the secret to moist cake is partly in the baking, there is a way to make cake moist after baking if you’re worried things didn’t work out right.
+Here I will show you my technique for how to moisten a dry cake.
+While the secret to moist cake is partly in the baking, there is a way to moisten a cake after baking if you're worried things didn't work out right.

 5 from 2 votes